peterjc/thapbi-pict/README.rst

 Development Notes
 -----------------

-Please see the ``CONTRIBUTING.rst`` file for details of the development setup including Python style conventions, git pre-commit hook, continuous integration and test coverage, and release process.
+See file ``CONTRIBUTING.rst`` for details of the development setup including Python style conventions, git pre-commit hook, continuous integration and test coverage, and release process.